davetron5000/daves-resume/README.markdown

 #### Software Engineer
 _8/1996 - 6/1994_

-_Description:_ Perform C and PERL-based design and coding for client work and internal tools.
+_Description:_ Perform C and Perl-based design and coding for client work and internal tools.

 Key Achievements: